Onex Co. (OTCMKTS:ONEXF) Receives Average Rating of “Buy” from Brokerages

 Onex Co.
 (OTCMKTS:ONEXF – Get Rating) has earned a consensus rating of “Buy” from the six research firms that are covering the firm, MarketBeat reports.
 One research analyst has rated the stock with a hold rating and two have issued a buy rating on the company.
 The average twelve-month price target among analysts that have issued a report on the stock in the last year is $112.00.

 Several equities analysts have recently issued reports on ONEXF shares.
-TD Securities lifted their price objective on shares of Onex from C$110.00 to C$115.00 in a research note on Monday, May 16th.
 Canaccord Genuity Group lowered their price objective on shares of Onex from C$110.00 to C$104.00 and set a “buy” rating on the stock in a research note on Monday, May 16th.
-Royal Bank of Canada lifted their price objective on shares of Onex from C$108.00 to C$110.00 in a research note on Monday, May 16th.
-Finally, Scotiabank dropped their target price on shares of Onex from C$121.00 to C$118.00 in a research report on Monday, February 28th.
+Scotiabank lowered their price objective on shares of Onex from C$121.00 to C$118.00 in a research note on Monday, February 28th.
+TD Securities lifted their target price on shares of Onex from C$110.00 to C$115.00 in a research report on Monday, May 16th.
+Finally, Royal Bank of Canada lifted their target price on shares of Onex from C$108.00 to C$110.00 in a research report on Monday, May 16th.

 Onex Corporation is a private equity firm specializing in acquisitions and platform acquisitions.
 The firm makes investments in buyouts, large- middle market, large-cap, mid-cap, and small-cap market and distressed companies.
 It also invests in recapitalization, growth capital, corporate carve-outs of subsidiaries and mission-critical supply divisions from multinational corporations, operational restructurings of undervalued businesses, and builds up.